[Commander] Talius was stunned.

 “That was no spell!” squeaked Aylin from behind him.

 “How would you know?”
-He asked, not looking behind.
+Talius asked, not looking behind.

 “Teleportation magic is impossible!
-It’s the stuff of myth and legends!
-Besides, I detected no spell fluctuations in the ambient manasphere!”
-She explained.
+It’s the stuff of myth and legend!
+Besides, I detected no spell fluctuations in the ambient manasphere!” she explained.

-“Yes, any spell casting must cause some fluctuation in the manasphere, no matter how minute the effect, you can’t tread water without creating ripples!
+“Yes.
+Any spell-casting causes fluctuations in the manasphere, no matter how minute.
+You can’t tread water without creating ripples, after all!
 It’s the principles of causality we all studied at the academy!”

-The strange human was sitting up and casting anxious glances around now, he looked bewildered.
+The strange human was sitting up and casting anxious glances around, looking bewildered.

-“That makes him even more curious, do you think he’s with the enemy?”
-He asked.
+“That makes him even more curious.
+Do you think he’s with the enemy?”
+Talius asked.

-“I think…” Just then, the horns sounded, interrupting her response.
+“I think - ” Just then, horns sounded, interrupting her response.